DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 9. **itertools**: A Python standard library for efficient looping and combining items.
 We utilized it here to manage the indices in the montage, ensuring that images align correctly in the grid layout.

-## Credits
+## Credits 📝

-- In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

 - The project introduction and context were adapted from the Code Institute’s project template.
 - The deployment steps were referenced from [Heroku’s Python documentation](https://devcenter.heroku.com/articles/python-support).
+- Business requirements and deployment steps were referenced from Heroku’s Python documentation.
+- The hypothesis and validation framework were guided by Code Institute's guidelines for machine learning projects.

+### Contributing

+Contributions are welcome!
+To get started:
+1. Check the open issues for tasks or report a bug.
+2. View the [Kanban Board](your-kanban-board-link) for ongoing and planned tasks.
+3. Fork the repository and create a pull request.

+Please ensure your contributions align with the project goals and business requirements.

 ### Media

 - Cherry leaf images were sourced from the [Kaggle dataset](https://www.kaggle.com/codeinstitute/cherry-leaves) provided by Code Institute.
 - Icons and visual elements in the dashboard were sourced from [Font Awesome](https://fontawesome.com/).

+### Tools & Project Management
+- The Kanban board was created and maintained using [GitHub Projects](https://github.com/features/project-management/).
+- The Streamlit dashboard was built using Streamlit, ensuring user-friendly interface and interactivity.
+- Model building and data processing utilized libraries such as TensorFlow/Keras, Pandas, NumPy, Matplotlib, and Seaborn.
+- The project was deployed using [Heroku](https://www.heroku.com/), and the runtime environment was configured with `.slugignore` to manage deployment size.

-## Acknowledgements (optional)
+## Acknowledgements 🙏

-- Thanks to Code Institute for providing the dataset and project framework, and to Kaggle for hosting the dataset.
-Special thanks to my mentors and peers for their guidance and support throughout the project.
+- Special thanks to Code Institute for providing the dataset and project framework.
+- Gratitude to my mentors and peers for their invaluable support and guidance throughout the project.
+- Appreciation to Kaggle for hosting the Cherry Leaves Dataset.